CoreHealth Wellness Center

 Avoid prolonged sitting without moving; take breaks every hour to stand, walk, or stretch.
 Sleep on your back or side—not your stomach, which rotates your spine.
 If you lift, use your legs, not your back.
 Strengthen your core with planks, dead bugs, and bird dogs.
 Improve posture throughout the day.
 Stay hydrated and move regularly.
 The most important thing: don't wait.
 Early treatment prevents pain from becoming chronic.

-If you're dealing with back pain, call CoreHealth Wellness at (214) 219-3300 to schedule a 60-minute first visit.
+If you're dealing with back pain, call CoreHealth Wellness at (214) 219-3300 to request an appointment.
 We'll find out what's causing it and give you a realistic plan to fix it.

 Ready to feel better?
 Let's start.